 JESD204

-The JESD204, JESD204A, JESD204B, and the JESD204C data converter serial interface standards were developed to address the large number of high-speed data lines between DSPs or FPGAs and high-speed data converters.
-Alternative low voltage differential signaling (LVDS) protocols are limited to about 1 Gbps and can require large numbers of circuit board traces to support the required bandwidth.
-Fewer traces required by JESD204 simplifies PCB design, reduces costs, and improves reliability in bandwidth-hungry applications.
-JESD204 supports more than 3X the lane data rate compared with LVDS.
+The JESD204, JESD204A, JESD204B, and JESD204C data converter serial interface standards were developed to address the large number of high-speed data lines between DSPs or FPGAs and high-speed data converters.
+Alternative low-voltage differential signaling (LVDS) protocols are limited to about 1 Gbps and can require large numbers of circuit board traces to support the required bandwidth.
+JESD204 requires fewer traces, simplifies PCB design, reduces costs, and improves reliability in bandwidth-hungry applications.
+Compared with LVDS, JESD204 supports more than three times the lane data rate.

-For example, JESD204B can operate at up to 12.5 Gbps using multiple current mode logic (CML) lanes; and since the physical interface is like gigabit Ethernet, JEDS204 can be easily implemented using optical transceivers.
+For example, JESD204B can operate up to 12.5 Gbps using multiple current mode logic (CML) lanes.
+Since the physical interface is like gigabit Ethernet, JEDS204 can be easily implemented using optical transceivers.
 Using copper interconnects limits JEDS204 to short runs on PCBs or in server boxes.
 Using optical transceivers can extend its reach to over 100 m.
-JESD204 is well suited to support high-speed data conversion in applications like wireless infrastructure transceivers for 5G telephony, software-defined radios, medical imaging systems, and a range of military and aerospace applications like radar and secure communications.
+JESD204 is well suited to support high-speed data conversion in applications like wireless infrastructure transceivers for 5G telephony, software-defined radios, medical imaging systems, and various military and aerospace applications like radar and secure communications.

 ARINC 818

 ADVB is a point-to-point, 8b/10b-encoded (64B/66B for higher speeds) video-centric packetized serial protocol.
 It’s unidirectional, does not need handshaking, and has 15 defined speeds from 1 to 28 Gbps.
-It supports a variety of video functions like multiplexing of multiple video streams on a single link or the transmission of a single stream over a dual link.
+It supports various functions like multiplexing multiple video streams on a single link or transmitting a single stream over a dual link.
 Four different synchronization classes of video are defined, from simple asynchronous to strict synchronous systems.

 While it’s based on FC and developed for video applications, extended graphics array (XGA) video lines use 3072 bytes, exceeding the maximum FC payload length.
 Each XGA line is split into two ADVB frames.
 Transmitting a basic XGA image requires 1536 FC frames plus an additional ASDVB header frame.
 Idle characters are also needed between FC frames to support synchronization between the transmitter and receiver.

-While it was originally developed for video, the platforms on which it’s deployed have increasing numbers and types of sensors, and the protocol has been adopted for sensor fusion applications that multiplex large numbers of sensor outputs on a single high-speed link.
-ARINC 818-2 added features specifically to enhance the utility of the protocol for sensor fusion applications.
+While it was originally developed for video, the platforms on which it’s deployed have increasing numbers and types of sensors.
+The protocol has been adopted for sensor fusion applications that multiplex large numbers of sensor outputs on a single high-speed link.
+ARINC 818-2 added features specifically to enhance the protocol’s utility for sensor fusion applications.

 Fibre Channel

 Fibre Channel (FC) was initially designed to run over fiber optic cables but has been subsequently adapted to run over copper.
 In contrast with the other protocols reviewed here, FC was not originally intended for embedded applications but has evolved to support embedded systems.
-It was developed to support data storage systems and computers in storage area networks (SANs) in data centers and was the first gigabit-class serial interconnect standard.
+It was the first gigabit-class serial interconnect standard developed to support data storage systems and computers in storage area networks (SANs) in data centers.
 It usually provides links up to 128 Gbps within a data center but is also used to connect multiple data centers.
-FC does not follow the seven-layer OSI model and is split into five layers (Figure 4):
+FC does not follow the seven-layer OSI model and is split into five layers.

 - FC-0 – physical layer